-Here's what to do if this hurricane has impacted your rental car reservation.
+Let's review what to do if a hurricane impacts your rental car reservation.

 How to Return a Rental Car During a Hurricane